 Welcome to the Castelnaudary website for visitors and expats living in or around the capital of the ‘Pays de Lauragais’ region.
 Find out all about the town, where you can eat, things you can do and where you can find the local businesses that operate in the area.

 Castelnaudary is a town of charm and history.
-It sits astride the Canal Du Midi and is famous for its haricot bean dish Cassoulet, the festival for which (Fete Du Cassoulet) is held each year during the 7 days that make up the last week of August .
-Full details are available via the link above.
+It sits astride the Canal Du Midi and is famous for its haricot bean dish Cassoulet, the festival for which…….’Fete Du Cassoulet’ is held each year during the 7 days that make up the last week of August .
+Full details are available via the link below:

-You do not have to wander too far before you will find fabulous views of the Pyrenees across the Carcassonne planes or the ‘ La Halle Aux Grains’ in the centre of town, right next to the new tourist office.
-Wander down the main street and you will pass the ‘Marie’s’ office on the left before arriving at the Canal Du Midi.
-A left turn here will take you along the ‘Quai Du Port’ with the ‘Grand Bassin’ beyond, some 7 hectares in size.
-A good time to see it is on the 13th July when Castelnaudary celebrates ‘National Day’ with it’s own fireworks display launched from a boat in the middle of the Grand Bassin.
-Weather permitting of course.
+You do not have to wander too far before you will find fabulous views of the Pyrenees across the Carcassonne planes or ‘ La Halle Aux Grains’ in the centre of town, right next to the new tourist office.
+Head down the main street and you will pass the ‘Marie’s’ office on the left before arriving at the Canal Du Midi, a UNESCO world heritage site, championed by Pierre Paul Riquet during the 17th century.

 View Castelnaudary in a larger map